Auto-regulation and RPE-based Training

 Enter auto-regulated training.

-Auto-regulation is training method that allows the lifter to choose the load for a given exercise based on their ability or readiness to perform that day.
+Auto-regulation is a training method that allows the lifter to choose the load for a given exercise based on their ability or readiness to perform that day.

 This approach aims to maximize performance by accounting for life factors such as stress, poor recovery, inter-session fatigue and even fatigue accumulated during a single workout, in between exercises.